Spenser Watkins

-Spenser David Watkins (born August 27, 1992) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
-He was drafted by the Detroit Tigers in the 30th round of the 2014 MLB draft, and made his MLB debut for the Orioles in 2021.
+Spenser David Watkins (born August 27, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and Oakland Athletics, and in the Chinese Professional Baseball League (CPBL) for the TSG Hawks.
+Watkins was drafted by the Detroit Tigers in the 30th round of the 2014 MLB draft.

 Career

 Detroit Tigers

 Watkins attended Horizon High School in Scottsdale, Arizona.
 He was drafted by the Detroit Tigers out of Western Oregon University in the 30th round, 910th overall, of the 2014 Major League Baseball draft.
-Watkins made his professional debut with the rookie-level GCL Tigers, posting a 3–2 record and 3.83 ERA in 10 games.
-He split the 2015 season between the Low-A Connecticut Tigers and the Single-A West Michigan Whitecaps, accumulating a 5–4 record and 2.48 ERA in 16 games between the two teams.
+Watkins made his professional debut with the rookie-level Gulf Coast League Tigers, posting a 3–2 record and 3.83 ERA with 43 strikeouts in 10 games.
+He split the 2015 season between the Low-A Connecticut Tigers and the Single-A West Michigan Whitecaps, accumulating a 5–4 record and 2.48 ERA with 69 strikeouts in 16 games between the two affiliates.
 On April 18, 2016, Watkins was suspended 50 games after a second positive test of a drug of abuse.
 Once activated he spent time with the Double-A Erie SeaWolves and West Michigan, pitching to a 5–3 record and 3.97 ERA between the two teams.